kylhill/ipv6-bogons/README.md

 # ipv6-bogons
-IPv6 Bogon Ranges suitible for generating ipset filters to use in ip6tables
+IPv6 Bogon Ranges suitible for generating set filters to use in nftables

 ## Generated from:
 * 'whois -h whois.ripe.net fltr-martian-v6'